Sifra Covid-19 Cijfers Covid-19 Numbers Covid-19

 Belangrijk: Bij klachten blijf thuis, ga niet werken en bel 0800 – 0800.

-Er zijn 102 actieve gevallen van Covid-19 op Bonaire op 9 september 2021.
-Van de 125 binnengekomen testresultaten waren er 10 positief.
+Er zijn 114 actieve gevallen van Covid-19 op Bonaire op 11 september 2021.
+Van de 230 binnengekomen testresultaten waren er 20 positief.
 De bron van bijna alle nieuwe besmettingen is bekend.
-Geen van de personen is hersteld van Covid-19.
+Het gaat merendeel om inwoners van Bonaire.
+Sommige positief geteste mensen zijn recent op reis geweest.
+Nog een persoon is in het ziekenhuis opgenomen.
+Vijftien personen zijn hersteld van Covid-19.

 Voor meer informatie over reizen, risicolanden en de actuele regels: www.bonairecrisis.com.